800 University WaySpartanburg, SC 293031-864-503-5000

-The Bank of America Excellence in Teaching & Advising Award at USC Upstate recognizes sustained excellence in undergraduate instruction and academic advisement.
+The USC Upstate Excellence in Teaching and Advising Award at USC Upstate recognizes sustained excellence in undergraduate instruction and academic advisement.
 Consistency in the quality of performance in the classroom and academic advisement are emphasized.

 The Excellence in Teaching & Advising Committee solicits nominations from undergraduate students and all full-time faculty for this award.

 Dr. Andrew Beer, Associate Professor of Psychology, and Dr. Gary Bradley, Assistant Professor of Education,

 are the 2016 recipients of the USC Upstate Excellence in Teaching and Advising Awards.

 My fundamental goal as a university professor is to foster in my students a life-long love of learning.
 This lofty goal frames the rest of my approach to teaching.
 At the heart of learning is a degree of general curiosity.
 The influential teachers in my life encouraged me to be a skeptical, independent thinker, and I wish to do the same for those who enroll in my courses.
 In my opinion, a university education is not primarily about gathering facts; rather it is about acquiring tools to seek the truth

 about the world around us.
 Thus, I care less about whether my students know the answer to a given, existing question and more about whether they know how to go about finding answers to new questions, solving new problems.
 I try to model enthusiasm and careful consideration by incorporating lessons I have

 learned from work in the laboratory and field settings into our course discussions.
 This allows my students to see that I am fully engaged in the learning process myself, even to this day, and that it is one of the ways in which I find purpose and enjoyment in